-- 1. The UW School of Dentistry Associate Dean for Academic Affairs, department chair, and student shall be informed of the suspected violation. - 2.
-The department will begin disciplinary proceedings by holding a meeting consisting of departmental faculty and the student, the purpose of which is to review the nature of the purported violation and to allow the student to respond. - 3.
-Based upon information obtained at the informal meeting, the department will make a recommendation to the Program Director regarding any action to be taken in response to
+- 1. The UW School of Dentistry Associate Dean for Academic Affairs, department chair, and resident shall be informed of the impending dismissal. - 2.
+The department can begin disciplinary proceedings by holding a meeting consisting of departmental faculty and the resident, the purpose of which is to review the nature of the purported violation and to allow the student to respond.

-- the purported violation.
+- 3. Based upon information obtained at the informal meeting, the department will make a recommendation to the Program Director regarding any action to be taken in response to the purported violation.
 Options include no action, formal warning, probation, or dismissal from the program. - 4.
-Upon official notification of the Department's decision, the student will have two weeks to request a formal appeal of the decision.
+Upon official notification of the Department's decision, the resident will have two weeks time to request a formal appeal of the decision.
 This request should be in the form of a letter to the Dean of the UW School of Dentistry.
 Upon receipt of this request, the Dean will appoint an appeal board.
 The Associate Dean for Academic Affairs will chair the appeal board, with additional members appointed from the faculty of the School based on their knowledge and experience in the area of the purported violation.
 The board may concur with the departmental recommendation or suggest revisions.
-If the department accepts the appeal board recommendation, and the student does as well, then the matter is concluded.
-If the department and/or the student does not accept the appeal board recommendation, the matter will be referred to the Dean, who has final authority.
-The school will make every effort to resolve this issue within one month.
+If the department accepts the appeal board recommendation, and the resident does as well, then the matter is concluded.
+If the department and/or the resident does not accept the appeal board recommendation, the matter will be referred to the Dean, who has final authority.
+The school will make every effort to resolve this issue within one month. - 5.
+We will adhere to the Graduate School procedures regarding the resident's unsatisfactory performance.
+Below are the procedures as outlined in Graduate School Policy 3.7.3 (https://grad.uw.edu/policies/3-7-academic-performance-and-progress/): - Warn: This is an early status for a student who has failed to meet expectations for performance or progress.
+Warnings are optional in the probation process and are managed internally by the program with a goal of resolving problems before escalating to probation.
+The program may issue multiple warning letters to the student and the Graduate School is not notified.
+The Graduate School recommends that programs use the warning status prior to a probation status. - Probation: This status is used for a student who has failed to resolve problems with student performance or progress that the program has previously documented and communicated to the student.
+Programs send a probation recommendation to the student with a copy to the Graduate School no later than the 10th business day of the probation quarter.
+The Graduate School does a post review of probation letters sent to students by the department.
+At least one quarter of probation must be issued prior to final probation.
+Two additional quarters of probation may be issued at the program's discretion and the Graduate School must receive documents supporting a probation recommendation each quarter.
+All probation letters must cite: - o the reason for the probation - o steps the student must take to remove the probation - o the consequences the student will face if steps were not taken to remove the probation